 Note: If the Respondent is a minor (under the age of 18), then you should also list:

-• The name of Respondent's parent or guardian; and
+- The name of Respondent's parent or guardian; and - The parent or guardian's address.

 If the respondent is a minor, the respondent and the respondent's parent or guardian must be served with the HRO.